aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

 2. If the PR addresses an issue raised in the repository, confirm that the issue is fully resolved by the PR.
 3. Refer to the Arista documentation for a deeper understanding of the proposed feature.
 4. Verify that the schema adheres to EOS CLI and all relevant guidelines mentioned above.
-5. Ensure that the min/max values are specified in the schema if they are defined in the EOS CLI.
+5. Ensure that the min/max and valid-values are specified in the schema if they are defined in the EOS CLI.
+6. Ensure the key is marked as required, if it is mandatory for generating the configuration.
-6. Ensure that Jinja2 templates follow all the guidelines mentioned above.
+7. Ensure that Jinja2 templates follow all the guidelines mentioned above.
-7. Check that the template generates valid configuration and documentation, maintaining the same configuration order and indentation as EOS CLI.
+8. Check that the template generates valid configuration and documentation, maintaining the same configuration order and indentation as EOS CLI.
-8. Check out the PR in a local IDE and run all tests to ensure functionality.
+9. Check out the PR in a local IDE and run all tests to ensure functionality.
-9. Test the generated configuration through EAPI or CVP in the ATD lab.
+10. Test the generated configuration through EAPI or CVP in the ATD lab.
-10. If providing code suggestions, test them locally to ensure that your proposals work as intended.
+11. If providing code suggestions, test them locally to ensure that your proposals work as intended.
-11. Check that the molecule tests are added for the new feature.
+12. Check that the molecule tests are added for the new feature.
-12. If any keys are marked as deprecated, ensure that the associated tests are moved to the `eos_cli_config_gen_deprecated_vars` scenario.
+13. If any keys are marked as deprecated, ensure that the associated tests are moved to the `eos_cli_config_gen_deprecated_vars` scenario.
-13. If the proposed feature requires any changes to the documentation, ensure that it is updated accordingly.
+14. If the proposed feature requires any changes to the documentation, ensure that it is updated accordingly.
-14. Approve the PR if everything looks good.
+15. Approve the PR if everything looks good.